-Besides the tactical Luminox Original Navy SEALs 3000 Blackout (Ref.
-A.3001.BO) wristwatch that was presented earlier this year at Baselworld 2012, the Swiss-based watchmaker has also recently added another, approximately ten times more expensive black-on-black model.
+Besides the tactical Original Navy SEALs 3000 Blackout (Ref.
+A.3001.BO) that was presented at the Baselworld 2012, the Swiss-based watchmaker has also recently added another, approximately ten times more expensive black-on-black model.
 Essentially completing their extensive product range of ruggedized, military-styled timekeepers that surprisingly look equally good with bulletproof vests and good old blue jeans, the new watch is called Luminox Valjoux Field Chronograph 1860 Blackout (Ref.
 A.1861.BO).
-Being essentially the same Luminox Field automatic chrono with a new, more impressive in its stealthy, kill-em-all-style color scheme, the watch offers the same winning formula of a classic exterior design and a great self-winding movement that is as reliable as a Glock.
+Being essentially the same Field automatic chronograph model with a new, more impressive in its stealthy, kill-em-all-style color scheme, it offers the same winning formula of classic exterior design and a great self-winding movement that is as reliable as a well-cared Glock.

-As the original, the Valjoux Field Blackout is powered by the time-tested and proven ETA Valjoux 7750 chronograph movement.
-Reliable, accurate and robust, the caliber gives you the usual chronograph functionality together with a calendar that shows not only current date, but also a day of week.
+Like the original, the Valjoux Field Blackout is powered by the time-tested and proven ETA Valjoux 7750 chronograph movement.
+Reliable, accurate and robust, the caliber gives you the usual chronograph functionality together with a calendar that shows not only the current date but also a day of the week.

-Although the dial of the watch is very monochromatic, the watch can be easily read in total darkness thanks to the usual set of LLT micro-tubes.
-Filled with radioactive, but harmless tritium gas, the tubes emit very bright glow for a guaranteed period of 25 years.
+Although the dial is monochromatic, the 1860 Blackout can be easily read in total darkness thanks to the usual set of LLT micro-tubes.
+Filled with radioactive, but harmless tritium gas, the tubes emit a bright glow for a guaranteed period of 25 years.

 Regrettably, only the 12 hour markers, as well as the hour and minute hands are equipped with the glowing tubes.
 If you plan to use chronograph in the dark or simply want to check whether the watch is actually ticking, you will either have to use a flashlight or find some other time measuring device that has a normal or a night goggles-friendly backlighting.

-Price is yet to be revealed, but other versions of the watch are currently offered at $2200-$2300 USD, so this timekeeper will probably go on sale at some $2500.
+Price is yet to be revealed, but other versions are currently offered at $2200-$2300 USD, so this timekeeper will probably go on sale at some $2500.

 See also: Luminox Atacama Field Day-Date